 - The Greenlight debit card is marketed to families with kids — as in, families just like mine!
-I am currently using the Greenlight product with my two older boys, and the contents of this review reflects my experience.
+I am currently using the Greenlight product with my two older boys, and the contents of this review reflect my experience.

 - Families who choose the Greenlight debit card are getting more than just a debit card for their kids.
-This debit card comes with a mobile app for parents, as well as an array of tools that help plan spending, saving, chores and more.
+This debit card comes with a mobile app for parents, as well as an array of tools that help plan spending, saving, chores, and more.

 - The Greenlight debit card lets parents set controls or “rules” for debit card use, and parents can also get notified each time their kid spends money.